kevinmfreire/wheres_waldo/README.md

 * [Requirements](https://github.com/kevinmfreire/wheres_waldo#requirements)

 ## Overview
-Natural Language Processing (NLP) Models are very popular worldwide as it can be used in many cases such as launguage translation, speech-to-text or vice versa, it can detect fraud, or even classify highly sensitive data.
+Natural Language Processing (NLP) Models are very popular worldwide as it can be used in many cases such as language translation, speech-to-text or vice versa, it can detect fraud, or even classify highly sensitive data.
 In other words, it can make our lives easier.

 This project is for the purpose of extracting names, organizations and locations from a news article, more specifically NBC News.
 It is done by using the spaCy pretrained model `en_core_web_sm`